-Welcome to the Epsilon Chapter of Alpha Phi Omega at Truman State University.
-The Epsilon Chapter of Alpha Phi Omega was founded on December 13, 1927 by ten young men, who were all former scouts.
-Ever since, Epsilon has been a leader both at the national level of the fraternity, and on the campus of Truman.
-Some of the service projects that Epsilon has worked on in its first fifty years included running Red Cross drives, putting up squirrel boxes on campus, being tour guides for visit days, and helping out at registration.
+Welcome to the Epsilon Chapter of Alpha Phi Omega at Truman State University!
+Epsilon was founded on December 13, 1927, by ten young men, who were all former scouts.
+Ever since, Epsilon has been a leader at the national level of the fraternity, and on Truman's campus.
+Some of the service projects that Epsilon has worked on in its first fifty years included running Red Cross drives, putting up squirrel boxes on campus, guiding tours for visit days, and helping out at registration.